Evacuating Robots from a Disk Using Face-to-Face Communication: Introduction

 \subsection{Preliminaries and notation}

-We assume that two robots \RA\ and \RB\ are initially at the center of a disk with radius 1, and that there is an exit at some location $X$ on the boundary of the disk.
+We assume that two robots \RA\ and \RB\ are initially at the centre of a disk with radius 1, and that there is an exit at some location $X$ on the boundary of the disk.
 The robots do not know $X$, but do know each other's algorithms.
 The robots move at a speed subject to a maximum speed, say 1.
 They cannot communicate except if they are at the same location at the same time.
-Finally, both robots are equipped with deterministic processors that can numerically solve trigonometric equations, and as such they are assumed to have the required memory.
 The {\em evacuation problem} is to define trajectories for the two robots that minimize the {\em evacuation time}.
+All our results (upper and lower bounds) pertain to deterministic algorithms that work against a (worst case) deterministic adversary.

 For two points $A$ and $B$ on the unit circle, the length of an arc $AB$ is denoted by $\arccc{AB}$, while the length of the corresponding chord (line segment) will be denoted by $\overline{AB}$ (arcs on the circle are always read clockwise, i.e., arc $AB$ together with arc $BA$ cover the whole circle).
-By $\hat{ABC}$ we denote the angle at $B$ in the triangle $ABC$.
-Finally by $\vect{AB}$ we denote the vector with tail $A$ and tip $B$.
+By $\angle{ABC}$ we denote the angle at $B$ in the triangle $ABC$.
+Finally by $\vect{AB}$ we denote the vector with initial point $A$ and terminal point $B$, .i.e. vector $B-A$ when $B,A$ are understood as points in the Cartesian plane.